Suyoun Choi

 Program: Cancer Biology

-Current advisor: Rotating in the lab of Carl DeSelm, MD, PhD
+Current advisor: Carl DeSelm, MD, PhD

 Undergraduate university: Stanford University